 Each teacher will have a detailed grading system that must be explained to each student and also to any parent or guardian upon request.
-Grades are derived from class work, homework, independent work, class participation, test grades, projects, notebooks, etc. Teachers are responsible for notifying parents or guardians when a child is failing a course by mid-term of the nine weeks.
+Teachers are responsible for notifying parents or guardians when a child is failing a course by mid-term of the nine weeks.
 Parents are invited to contact teachers, counselors and/or administrators concerning any questions relative to a pupil's progress.